spacetelescope/jwst/docs/jwst/resample/arguments.rst

     if unavailable, the scaling will be set equal to the exposure time (EFFEXPTM).

 ``--single`` (boolean, default=False)
-    If set to `True`, resample each input image into a separate output.
+    If set to `True`, each image is resampled into a separate output.
 If `False` (the default), each input is resampled additively (with weights) to a common output.